TimeWarpEngineering/timewarp-state/Documentation/Tutorial.md

  2. Inherit from BlazorStateComponent `@inherits BlazorStateComponent`, to do that you need to also add `@using BlazorState`
  3. Next add a `CounterState` property that gets the State from the store `GetState<CounterState>()`, this will require you add `@using Sample.Client.Features.Counter` also.
  4. change `currentCount` to pull the Count from state. `int currentCount => CounterState.Count;`
  5. Notice that inside the `IncrementCount` method the `currentCount`can no longer be incremented.
- From the outside CounterState class the state is immutable.
+The `CounterState` class is immutable from the outside.
  So lets comment out that line.

 The code should look as follows: